pglen/pywebserv/README.md

     See proj-index for an example home page.
 Also proj* for more detailed examples.
     Please note how simple a calendar implementation becomes.

+ ## Encryption:

+ The encrytion is a simple module in python.
+It is using the techniques the big boys are using ... backward forward scans an all.
+ Do not be fooled; onece you encrypt; make sure you have the keys etc .. to recover.

+ Strength:

+  The following section should point to some good (and needed) properties.
+ Changing the cyphertext by one digit, scrambles the whole cyphertext.
+ Same happens with the key; Changing one digit will scramble the cyphertext.

+        ./wsgi_crypt.py 1235 qrs
+        tdelta 0.2280 ms
+        org  1235
+        enco b'HnUEIw=='
+        org4 1235

+        ./wsgi_crypt.py 1235 qrt
+        tdelta 0.0336 ms
+        org  1235
+        enco b'JJc1zw=='
+        org4 1235

+        ./wsgi_crypt.py 1234 qrt
+        tdelta 0.0342 ms
+        org  1234
+        enco b'HYMZwQ=='
+        org4 1234

 ### History: